What really caused the end of the Catholic Church in England?

 sent from the church that did the castrations.
 Had any been sent then it may have been intercepted and prevented

-from getting to the Pope but it never got to that.
+from getting to the Pope but it never even got to that.
 Had the information been sent the Vatican clergy

 The English thought that the Pope must have known.
 All denials fell on deaf English ears.
 Most Englishmen did not believe that the information did not get from Siena to the pope, a distance of less than 100 miles.